Reading time: 5 min.

 1. Your hair loss hasn’t stopped

-A hair transplant replaces your lost hair — but it won’t prevent ongoing hair loss.
-Supplementary medicines like Finasteride are designed for this purpose.
-But if you haven’t been taking Finasteride, your hair may continue to fall out, despite your hair transplant.
+A hair transplant replaces your lost hair.
+However, it won’t prevent ongoing hair loss.
+Supplementary medicines like Finasteride and Minoxidil are designed for this purpose.
+However, if you haven’t been taking any hair loss medications, your hair may continue to fall out, despite your hair transplant.

-In this case, the hair that falls out isn’t usually your transplanted hair.
-Instead, the hair around your new grafts — which are also vulnerable to the hormones and androgen receptors that lead to male pattern baldness — falls out.
-This may look like your new hair is falling out due to decreased density in the transplanted areas.
+In this case, the hair that falls out isn’t usually your transplanted hair grafts.
+Instead, the native hairs around your new grafts (which are also vulnerable to the hormones and androgen receptors that lead to male pattern baldness) start falling out.
+This may look like your new hair is falling out due to decreased density (hair thinning) in the transplanted areas.

 2. You’re stressed

-A healthy person loses 50-100 hairs every day [1].
-But if you’re suddenly seeing more extensive hair loss, you may be experiencing telogen effluvium.
+A healthy person sheds 50-100 hairs every day [1].
+However, if you’re suddenly seeing more extensive hair shedding, you may be experiencing telogen effluvium.

 Telogen effluvium is a type of temporary hair loss that happens when you’re stressed, anxious, or depressed.
-The hair prematurely enters the shedding stage of the hair growth cycle, calling more hair to fall out than usual.
+The hair follicle prematurely enters the shedding stage of the hair growth cycle, calling more hair to fall out than usual.
+This can happen after other operations, too; find out more about hair loss after surgery.

 3. You have another hair loss condition

 In rare cases, you may develop an unrelated hair loss condition like alopecia areata.
 This autoimmune condition causes small round bald patches to develop at random areas on the scalp.
-It can affect transplanted hair as well as non-transplanted hair.
+It can affect hair that is transplanted as well as non-transplanted existing hair.

 4. You have temporary hair loss